-The Other Reasons Kids Aren't Getting Vaccinations: Poverty and Health Care Access
+The Other Reasons Kids Aren't Getting Vaccinations: Poverty And Health Care Access

 The toddler looking up at Dr. Melanie Seifman in her Washington, D.C., exam room seems a little dazed.